SteeltoeOSS/Documentation/articles/create-dotnet-microservice-projects-automatically-with-steeltoe-initializr.md

 When you are creating each of these microservices it turns into a rinse and repeat exercise.
 You are tempted to create a template or at least a script to do all the `dotnet new webapi` commands, taking into account namespaces and nuances.

 As it turns out this is such a common task, tools have been created to help you through this.
 One notable tool is the dotnet templating engine.
 It gives a team the ability to crank out the beginnings of microservices in a flash.
-The challenge is, the nature of the tool is limiting once you look past a single developer team - to the entire organization.
-The need for a more distributable model arises quickly.
-One where different folks with different roles can all collaborate together to keep best practices and the latest patches in all new development.
+The challenge is once you look past a single developer to the entire organization the need for a more distributable model arises quickly.
+One where different folks with different roles can collaborate to keep best practices a priority and the latest patches a reality, in all new development.

 Also, because development doesn't happen in a vacuum, there is a constant flow of new services rolling out to make microservices better/faster/stronger.
 So when that new microservice is getting underway you want to do what's right (and use that new service) but you don't want to spend hours learning how to implement it.

 All of this is why the Steeltoe Initializr project was created.
 Initializr aims to get you (the developer) going faster, while making the right way the easy way.
 It does this with extensible APIs that generate production ready .NET projects (csproj).
 Initializr options are expressed in a metadata model so the tool can grow with the community, as target frameworks change, Steeltoe versions advance, and individual dependencies offer new releases.

 ## Getting started with Initializr